woolgathering/boids/README.md

 # Boids Classes

 Repo for 2- and 3D optimized versions of Reynolds' boids algorithms.
+Also included in an N-dimensional implementation that is not optimized.

 ## Dependencies